 is because I have yet to keep one for more than a week, but whatever the reason, I just don’t like them.
 I find that they mainly add something to my already crazy schedule and are a recipe for failure.
 Moms who are taking care of a child with an eating disorder or anyone caring for a close loved one likely is stressed and tired by the time January 1st arrives.
 The holidays are stressful whether good or bad and when special meal planning, travelling, and the irregular schedules add to the already chaotic nature of the season, it is tiring.
 That sigh of relief that all of the “triggers” are reduced and schedules and routines have returned to normal is met with the fact that schedules and routines have returned to normal, especially yours.
 This means back to work, back to preparing kids for school, back to driving to after school activities, and back to organizing and running a busy household.
 It still means planning those meals to fit the specific needs of your child with the eating disorder and it still means worrying because you are a mom.
 It might also mean that you feel you haven’t had a break.
 Continue reading Eating Disorders and New Year’s Resolutions for Moms

 It is that “resolution” time of the year.
 I have been hearing the commercials advertising our two favorite New Year’s resolutions: weight loss and exercise.
 Those dreaded twins that make themselves very front and center in our minds after nearly a month of holiday feasting.
 Families dealing with eating disorders know those resolutions all year long and the extra attention around the New Year is not welcome.
 It seems like that breath you let out after getting through the holidays (hopefully with success, but certainly with additional knowledge and experience) is met with another hurtle in the form of the New Year’s resolutions.
 Just this week alone, I have seen or heard over 15 commercials for gym memberships, weight loss programs, and personal trainers.
 That doesn’t even include the ads on Pinterest, Magazines, pop-ups, etc., that talk about Paleo diets, Adkins Diets, low carbs, no carbs, more protein, less protein, ketogenic, raw/vegetable based diets, and the list goes on and on.
 I honestly think that this hurtle can be sometimes worse than the holidays.
 Like the holidays though, we have to talk about it and about what we are going to do to counter this if it is a trigger for our child.
 The good news is that while the desire for a “healthier” lifestyle is met with much enthusiasm at the beginning of the year, it doesn’t last long.
-The pace of our lives is so busy that I think adding one more burden; in this case a trip to the gym after work or heading over to Weight Watchers or Jenny Craig, is just one additional chore in a work week that is already too busy.
+The pace of our lives is so busy that I think adding one more burden, in this case a trip to the gym after work or heading over to Weight Watchers or Jenny Craig, is just one additional chore in a work week that is already too busy.
 The resolutions themselves are not necessarily bad, but jumping from 0 to 60 might just be a little too much.
-By the end of January, most of the diet and exercise talk is about done.
+By the end of January, most of the diet and exercise talk is about done, or at least back to its normal obsessional level.
 Does that month seem like a year though?
 I know it could to me!
 Because my son was so focused on exercise, the gym memberships, the HIT (high intensity training) videos, the personal trainers, etc., were very much a trigger for him during this period.
 Food was too.
 Last year “intermittent fasting” was all over the internet and it was coupled with exercise first thing in the morning to ensure optimal health.
 Continue reading Eating Disorders and New Year’s Resolutions